Important Puppy Development Stages – Week By Week

 The 7th week, for most puppies, is the final one with their brothers and sisters.
 All that remains is for plenty of great socialization experiences to be packed into this week, with final checks on health.

 Many breeders will arrange for each seven week old puppy to have a vet check this week.
-And though some vets advise against it, some puppies are also given their first vaccinations before they leave for their new homes.
+Some puppies are also given their first vaccinations at this visit, before they leave for their new homes.
+My vet advises against early vaccination as many puppies still have maternal antibodies, which can interfere with the vaccines effectiveness.

 8 Week Old Puppy